 Are all solar monitoring systems the same?

-Like everything, there are some solar monitoring companies that are better than others.
-For example, it is generally recommended to get a solar monitoring system from a company that specialises in that software, as opposed to just purchasing one from a solar panel manufacturer.
+Like everything, there are some solar monitoring systems that are better than others.
+It is generally recommended to get a solar monitoring system from a company that specialises in that software rather than purchasing one from a solar panel manufacturer.

 There are three main types of solar monitoring systems:

-Whether you get a solar monitoring system installer or not will depend entirely on your energy needs and budget.
-A good way to think about it is that it’s essentially insurance on your solar panels.
-The system alerts you if there are any issues, and allows you to track performance and your own energy usage – helping to decrease energy bills and keep your solar panels performing as they should.
+Whether you get a solar monitoring system installed will depend entirely on your energy needs and budget.
+The system alerts you if there are any issues and allows you to track performance and your own energy usage — helping to decrease energy bills and keep your solar panels performing as they should.

-That’s not to say that you can’t achieve these things without the assistance of a monitoring system, but it does provide just that little bit of extra security when it comes to the performance of your solar panel system.
+That’s not to say that you can’t achieve these things without solar consumption monitoring, but it does provide just that little bit of extra security when it comes to the performance of your solar system.

-If you haven’t already had solar panels installed but are keen to learn a little more about them, including the financial benefits and options available to you in Australia, then be sure to head to our guide below.
+If you haven’t already had solar panels installed but are keen to learn more about them, including the financial benefits and options available to you in Australia, read our guide below.

 Learn more about solar power systems